unitaryfund/mitiq/docs/source/guide/guide-factories.rst

 factors: ``SCALE_FACTORS = [1.0, 2.0, 3.0]``.

-To get the zero-noise limit, we are going to use a ``LinearFactory`` object, run it until convergence (in this case until 3 expectation values are measured and saved) and eventually perform the zero noise extrapolation.
+To get the zero-noise limit, we are going to use a ``LinearFactory`` object, run it until convergence (in this case until 3 expectation values are measured and saved) and eventually perform the zero-noise extrapolation.

 .. testcode::